 Medigap policies don’t cover prescription drugs.
 You'll need Medicare Part D to help pay for prescriptions, which comes with a separate premium.
 To sum it up, you're likely to be paying premiums for Original Medicare, Medigap, and Part D coverage; however, it's essential to do so if you want all aspects of your care to be covered and the gaps filled.

 Finally, Medigap insurance doesn’t cover long-term care, vision and dental care, eyeglasses, hearing aids, or some types of nursing.

 Ask for Help

-Identifying the coverage gaps in Original Medicare and knowing which plans offer the best value for your medical needs gets complicated and it’s something you can’t afford to get wrong.
-Talk to an insurance agent who specializes in Medicare for help.
+Identifying the coverage gaps in Original Medicare and knowing which plans offer the best value for your medical needs gets complicated; it becomes very expensive if you don't choose the right ones.
+Therefore, it's always a good idea to discuss your medical needs with an insurance agent specializing in Medicare.